Ghana Bodybuilding & Fitness Association (GBFA) Holds Successful Election

 In the only contest, former Vice President Samuel Adjei lost by 2 votes to 9 against Charles Owusu Ansah.

-Abdul Yartey promised to raise the bar on their achievements and appealed to the National Sports Authority (NSA) and Ministry of Youth & Sports to support them financially, especially with international competitions.
+Abdul Yartey promised to raise the bar on their achievements and appealed to the National Sports Authority (NSA) and Ministry of Youth & Sports to support then financially, especially with international competitions.

 He said before he took over, Ghana had no bodybuilding event, but now there are many including international competition which has benefited many athletes and exposed others like the overall winner of the 2018 Arnold Classic in South Africa, Cyril Kofi Adjah, who has to defend his title this year.